 What actions are you taking towards making your course inclusive for all students, in terms of both content and delivery?
 Please be as specific as possible.
 If you are not taking any action, please justify.
-See suggestions and quidance here.
+See suggestions and guidance here.

 Content: I will check and avoid the use of offensive or exclusionary terminology in the lecture presentations, as well as other course materials, such as black / white box (and use opaque/clear box instead).
-Furthermore, the course might mention how knowledge graphs can be useful for addressing issues on data safety and privacy, as well as how to avoid biases in knowledge graphs.

 Delivery: Make my slides available one slide per page, just in case some students prefer to see large fonts.
 Present to the class and clarify the purpose, task and criterial of the course work.
 A challenge for the course is that the logical background (description logics) of knowledge graphs can be a bit abstract.
 To help with the student, four tutorials are introduced to help students to go through such abstract concepts.
-The coursework would involve some practical tools for constructing and exploring knowledge graphs, three lab practicals are introduced to help with using such related tools.
+The coursework would involve some practical tools for constructing and exploring knowledge graph, three lab practicals are introduced to help with using such related tools.

-Anticipated Resource Requirements

-The second control of If tutorials are needed, how many students per 15-20 tutors?
+Anticipated Resource Requirements If tutorials are needed, how many students per 10-15 tutors?
 (Please provide your desired number, and the maximum feasible number.)
-If labs are needed, how many students per 15-20 demonstrator?
+If labs are needed, how many students per 10-15 demonstrator?
 (Please provide your desired number, and the maximum feasible number.)
-Please estimate the number of hours required 1.5 for marking, per student.
-If any other teaching support resource will be TA support (32 hours) to help me in developing requested in order to develop or maintain the course materials (e.g., tutorials) and preparing course, please provide an estimate of that here. the practicals and the course work Do you anticipate any difficulty recruiting No enough teaching support?
+Please estimate the number of hours required 1 for marking, per student.
+If any other teaching support resource will be TA support (~50 hours) to help me in requested in order to develop or maintain the developing course materials (e.g., tutorials) and course, please provide an estimate of that here. preparing the practicals and the course work Do you anticipate any difficulty recruiting No enough teaching support?
 (For example if the course is very large or very specialized.)
 Does the course have any scaling limits due to No available space or equipment?
 If equipment is required, please state how it will PCs are needed for the lab sessions. be procured and maintained.

 Does the course have any external funding?
-No (Typically only for CPD courses) Does the course need any special arrangements N/A such as quotas, agreements with other schools, or registration arrangements?
+(Typically only for CPD courses) No Does the course need any special arrangements N/A such as quotas, agreements with other schools, or registration arrangements?
 Does it have any atypical characteristics that may affect finance or student registration?
 Please specify if so.